 Laura T. Raynolds: Professor of Sociology, CSU.
 Dr. Raynolds research focuses on production, social movements, network organization, and market issues in fair and alternative trade.
 Her research is informed by expertise in globalization, stratification, agriculture and food, gender, and political economy and by extensive fieldwork in Latin America and the Caribbean.
 She is the co-editor of Handbook of Research on Fair Trade and Fair Trade: The Challenges of Transforming Globalization and author of numerous articles and book chapters.

 Elizabeth Bennett: Assistant Professor of International Affairs, Lewis & Clark College (Portland, Oregon).
-Dr. Bennett holds a PhD in political science from Brown University and has published in several journals and edited volumes including the American Journal of Sociology, World Development, Sustainable Development, Globalizations, and the Social Enterprise Journal.
-She is the co-author of The Civic Imagination, an ethnography of activism in America and co-editor of The Handbook of Research on Fair Trade.
-Please visit: ElizabethAnneBennett.com.
+Dr. Bennett has a PhD in political science from Brown University.
+She has published in several journals and edited volumes including the American Journal of Sociology, World Development, Sustainable Development, Globalizations, and the Social Enterprise Journal, co-authored The Civic Imagination, an ethnography of activism in America, and co-edited The Handbook of Research on Fair Trade.
+See: ElizabethAnneBennett.com.

 Michael Carolan: Professor and Chair of Sociology, CSU.
 Dr. Carolan’s research focuses on food production and consumption.
 He is actively engaged in debates surrounding such phenomena as food insecurity, social and environmental sustainability, and the constitution of “value”.
 His most recent books include The Real Cost of Cheap Food, Reclaiming Food Security, and Cheaponomics: The High Cost of Low Prices.
 To learn more about Dr. Carolan, please visit: www.michaelcarolan.com